corona-warn-app/cwa-website/blog/2021-04-21-eventregistration/index.md

 In contrast to events, places do not have a fixed start and end time.
 In this case, a QR code is typically made available in a room for a longer period of time.
 Guests re-scan this QR code each time they visit.
 Examples of a permanent location are hairdressers or restaurants.

+If you are interested in the **event registration's technical specification**, you can find more information here: [https://github.com/corona-warn-app/cwa-documentation/blob/master/event_registration.md](https://github.com/corona-warn-app/cwa-documentation/blob/master/event_registration.md)

+<br></br>

 **Please note: attendees or guests who didn't install the Corona-Warn-App**

 iOS users who scan a QR code but didn't install the Corona-Warn-App will automatically be directed to Apple's App Store.
 There, they can download the app and then check in.
 Android users are directed to a website that takes them to the Google Play Store, where they can also download the Corona-Warn-App.